Saint Michael’s Cathedral

 The Cathedral houses the relic arm bone of Blessed Queen Gisela.
 In the crypt opening from the undercroft of the church, the tombstone of Bishop Márton Padányi Biró (1745–1762) is visible.

-Following the renovation, the first liturgical event was the Chrism Mass on Maundy Thursday.
-The Cathedral opened its doors to visitors on May 12, 2023.
+The first liturgical event following the renovation was the Mass of the Chrism, held on Holy Thursday.
+The cathedral opened its doors to visitors on May 12, 2023.

 en_GB